theATM/yolov8/README.md

 * Experiments with different batch sizes, with frozen layers (yolov5 code) and with different optimizers

+Branches:
+* Main - Clean Repository compatible with 8.0.112 version, training on the RSD and Dotana datasets done via Docker (dockerfile)
+* Original_dev - Fork of the version 8.0.21, added the freezing code and the cp-clustering
+* CP_Cpuster_dev - Original_dev branch updated to the newer version 8.0.112, with multiple custom training pipelines
+* Freeze_old - depricated branch

 # Original Ultralytics Readme

 <div align="center">